mboeck11/BTSM/README.md

 Kilian L., and H. Lütkepohl (2017) Structural Vector Autoregressive Analysis. *Cambridge University Press*.

+Mertens K., and M. O. Ravn (2013) The dynamic effects of personal and corporate income tax changes in the United States *The American Economic Review*, Vol. 103(4), pp. 1212–47.

+Rubio-Ramirez, J.F., Waggoner, D.F., and T. Zha (2010) Structural vector autoregressions: Theory of identification and algorithms for inference *The Review of Economic Studies*, Vol. 77(2), pp. 665–696.

 Sa, F., Towbin, P. and T. Wieladek (2014) Capital inflows, financial structure and housing booms. *Journal of the European Economic Association*, Vol. 12(2), pp. 522-546.

+Sims, C. A. (1980) Macroeconomics and reality. *Econometrica: Journal of the Econometric Society*, Vol 48(1), pp. 1–48.

 Towbin, P. and S. Weber (2013) Limits of floating exchange rates: The role of foreign currency debt and import structure. *Journal of Development Economics*, Vol. 101, pp. 179-194.